bootdotdev/blog/content/python/rust-vs-python.md

 Oppositely, Python's intuitiveness comes from having _more_ abstractions.
 So, it takes longer to interpret, and interpreted code is already much slower than compiled machine code.

 Rust's memory management system is also seriously efficient as the code is checked for invalid memory reference leaks, as well as other irregular behavior, at compile time.
-Python, however, uses a garbage collector to manage memory, which adds notorious drag time to performance.
+Python, however, uses a garbage collector to manage memory (which you can learn about in [TJ's Memory Management in C course](https://www.boot.dev/courses/learn-memory-management-c), which adds notorious drag time to performance.

 It's not all bad for Python though.
 Some extensions help increase performance, like PyPy and Cython, but they're better for specific applications.